Predictive Maintenance

 The Opportunity

 Our client operates approximately 9,800 kilometres of water mains and services more than 1.8 million people.
 The network of pipes is diverse, with some pipes first installed over 150 years ago, and the longevity of each pipe is impacted by many features including pipe material, diameter, surrounding soil type and water pressure.
+The client wanted a model that is able to predict which pipes are most likely to fail imminently, so that they can be proactively replaced with no interruption of service to the customer.

 What we did